Mi

 The grand tomb of night

-lifts its black veil only to secret away
+lifts its black veil only to secret

 with day its huge & spangled dome.